Sick building syndrome: Signs and symptoms

-Human exposure to aerosols has been documented to give rise to a variety of adverse health effects.
+Human exposure to aerosols has a variety of adverse health effects.
 Building occupants complain of symptoms such as sensory irritation of the eyes, nose, or throat; neurotoxic or general health problems; skin irritation; nonspecific hypersensitivity reactions; infectious diseases; and odor and taste sensations.
-Exposure to poor lighting conditions has led to general malaise.
+Poor lighting has caused general malaise.

 Extrinsic allergic alveolitis has been associated with the presence of fungi and bacteria in the moist air of residential houses and commercial offices.
-A study in 2017 correlated several inflammatory diseases of the respiration tract with objective evidence of damp-caused damage in homes.
+A study in 2017 correlated several inflammatory diseases of the respiratory tract with objective evidence of damp-caused damage in homes.

-The WHO has classified the reported symptoms into broad categories, including: mucous membrane irritation (eye, nose, and throat irritation), neurotoxic effects (headaches, fatigue, and irritability), asthma and asthma-like symptoms (chest tightness and wheezing), skin dryness and irritation, gastrointestinal complaints and more.
+The WHO has classified the reported symptoms into broad categories, including mucous-membrane irritation (eye, nose, and throat irritation), neurotoxic effects (headaches, fatigue, and irritability), asthma and asthma-like symptoms (chest tightness and wheezing), skin dryness and irritation, and gastrointestinal complaints.

-Several sick occupants may report individual symptoms which do not appear to be connected.
-The key to discovery is the increased incidence of illnesses in general with onset or exacerbation within a fairly close time frame – usually within a period of weeks.
-In most cases, SBS symptoms will be relieved soon after the occupants leave the particular room or zone.
+Several sick occupants may report individual symptoms that do not seem connected.
+The key to discovery is the increased incidence of illnesses in general with onset or exacerbation in a short period, usually weeks.
+In most cases, SBS symptoms are relieved soon after the occupants leave the particular room or zone.
 However, there can be lingering effects of various neurotoxins, which may not clear up when the occupant leaves the building.
-In some cases – particularly in sensitive individuals – there can be long-term health effects.
+In some cases, including those of sensitive people, there are long-term health effects.